 If you have a mobile that you need to use in Spain, you should check with your service provider at home at least a week before you leave, to make sure you will be able to use your phone while in Spain.
 Usually, pay-as-you-go mobiles are ‘locked’, so roaming may not be possible.

 Outside the EU roaming agreements between networks can result in expensive call rates, both for the caller and receiver of the call.

-Roaming with your UK mobile phone in Spain means that:
+Roaming with your non EU mobile phone in Spain means that:

 - You will be charged for incoming calls.

 - Charges for outgoing calls to Spanish numbers and you home country numbers will be more expensive than you are used to.

 - Check that roaming is active on your account.